bitrise-io/devcenter/_articles/reviews/code-signing-troubleshooting.md

 The `iOS Auto Provision` Step manages your provisioning profiles for you: it downloads the profiles from the Apple Developer portal and installs them for you.
 Here's what you can do if this Step fails:

+* If you are trying to use it with a Xamarin app, you will have to swap it for the `Certificate and profile installer` Step.
+Automatic provisioning is not supported for Xamarin apps.
 * Before trying to use this Step, generate an .ipa file locally and make sure the profiles are uploaded to the Apple Developer portal.
 * Check that the uploaded provisioning profile contains the correct App ID and that it is valid.
 * Make sure that your Bitrise account is connected to the Apple Developer portal and that you have at least an Admin role in your Apple Developer team.